laminlabs/lamin-blog/docs/scportrait.md

 **Figure 3 ([source](https://lamin.ai/scportrait/examples/transform/OofR70fo7iEt0007))**: Segmentation masks from the ovarian cancer Xenium dataset loaded into scPortrait.

-After loading the sdata object into an `scPortrait` project, we can run `scPortrait.extract()` to extract a single cell image dataset (**Figure 4**).
+After loading the sdata object into an `scPortrait` project, we can run `scPortrait.extract()` to extract a single-cell image dataset (**Figure 4**).

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/VDLiYGGEcoHQMaR60000.png" width="700" style="padding: 0;"/>
 </div>

-**Figure 4 ([source](https://lamin.ai/scportrait/examples/transform/OofR70fo7iEt0007))**: Single cell images from the ovarian cancer Xenium dataset extracted with scPortrait.
+**Figure 4 ([source](https://lamin.ai/scportrait/examples/transform/OofR70fo7iEt0007))**: Single-cell images from the ovarian cancer Xenium dataset extracted with scPortrait.

 ## Featurizing single-cell images

-To find similarities and differences between individual cells in our image dataset, and to ultimately integrate different single cell datasets and modalities, we have to embed all cells into a unified representation.
+To find similarities and differences between individual cells in our image dataset, and to ultimately integrate different single-cell datasets and modalities, we have to embed all cells into a unified representation.
 To do this, we first have to derive common features describing each cell based on its image.
 Multiple approaches to achieve this have been described, which broadly fall into two categories:

 1. Using pre-engineered ways to calculate single-cell image features, such as using the convex hull of the DAPI stain to calculate a nucleus outline and area.
 [CellProfiler](https://github.com/afermg/cp_measure) provides a collection of such features.
 2. Using automatic feature extractors that learn descriptive features from image data.
 This is currently done using deep learning with models based on architectures including convolutional neural networks (CNNs) and vision transformers (ViTs).